APS301123/GRIPS-UMAP-Practice/README.md

 # GRIPS-UMAP-Practice

 This is a project created to track my learning of UMAP.
+I will add more details here.